-- All essay assignments will require repeated practice of the writing process: prewriting, organizing, writing, revising, and editing. - This class requires a minimum of 8000 words, at least 4000 of which must be revised in final draft form. - Because in-class writing is valued, there will be four timed in-class essays.
-There will be three handwritten informal essays, done out of class. - The four formal essays must be typed using 12 font, double spacing, and MLA format.
+- All essay assignments will require repeated practice of the writing process: prewriting, organizing, writing, revising, and editing. - This class requires a minimum of 8000 words, at least 4000 of which must be revised in final draft form. - Because in-class writing is valued, there will be three timed in-class essays.
+There will be four handwritten informal essays, done out of class.
+The informal essays will be 3-5 handwritten pages depending on handwriting size and level of development. - •The four formal essays must be typed using 12 font, double spacing, and MLA format.
 There is an example of the proper style in both textbooks. - In order to pass the class, you must complete all the essays, write the required number of pages, and write on the assigned topics. - Always keep a copy of your essay.
 Back it up in case an essay gets lost or misplaced.
-Keep all returned and graded essays for the entire semester. - All formal essays must be handed in with a hand written rough draft stapled to the back. - Most formal essays will be 4-6 pages long.
+Keep all returned and graded essays for the entire semester.
+We may arrange them into a portfolio. - All formal essays must be handed in with a hand written rough draft stapled to the back. - Most formal essays will be 4-6 pages long depending on the level of development.
 The rough draft must be handwritten.
-A draft is the early writing of your essay, so it is not expected to be perfect; however, it should not be a duplicate of the essay you hand in for a grade. • The final will be a short formal essay that evaluates the readings, lectures, and essay topics in terms of both personal and practical value.
+A draft is the early writing of your essay, so it is not expected to be perfect; however, it should not be a duplicate of the essay you hand in for a grade. - The final will be a short formal essay that evaluates the readings, lectures, and essay topics in terms of both personal and practical value.
+There will also be a short test covering specific content from the course.
 Estimation of Per-Unit Student workload Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of forty-five hours over the length of the course (normally 3 hours per unit per week with 1 of the hours used for lecture) for instruction or preparation/studying or course related activities including but not limited to internships, labs, clinical practica.
 Other course structures will have equivalent workload expectations as described in the syllabus.
 Recording Policies Common courtesy and professional behavior dictate that you notify someone when you are recording him/her.
 You must obtain the instructor's permission to make audio or video recordings in class.
 Such permission allows the recordings to be used for your private, study purposes only.
 The recordings are the intellectual property of the instructor; you have not been given any rights to reproduce or distribute the material.
 Course material developed by the instructor is the intellectual property of the instructor and cannot be shared publicly without his/her approval.
 You may not publicly share or upload instructor generated material for this course such as exam questions, lecture notes, or homework solutions without instructor consent.
 Accessible Education Center: